hannapark1206/hannapark1206.github.io/content/projects/vision-motion-control/index.md

 ---
 title: "Real-Time Vision and Motion Control"
-summary: "Class robotics project using Python/OpenCV target detection and HEBI actuator control for real-time camera-guided pan-tilt tracking."
+summary: "Robotics project using Python/OpenCV target detection and HEBI actuator control for real-time camera-guided pan–tilt tracking."
 date: 2023-09-01
 tags:
-  - Class Project
   - Robotics
   - Computer Vision
   - Motion Control
+  - HEBI
 ---

 ## Overview

-This was a class robotics project focused on real-time camera-guided motion control.
+This project focused on real-time camera-guided motion control.

-The system used computer vision to detect and track a target, then commanded a HEBI pan-tilt actuator system to follow the target smoothly.
+The system used computer vision to detect and track a target, then commanded a HEBI pan–tilt actuator system to follow the target smoothly.

 ## My Role